 As a required Part C service, Assistive technology device(s) need to be included on the IFSP as indicated (see Assistive Technology Procedure).
 “Assistive Technology Device” should be listed in Supports and Services Section and the assistive technology must be listed in an Outcome, with general information about the device (i.e. hearing aid vs. the specific type, mobility device rather than the specific type of gait trainer and accessories).
 More specific information about the type of device can be listed if known.
 The specific device information will be required as part of the Durable Medical Equipment reimbursement process (see Payment Procedure).

-Guidance on how to fill out the various sections of the IFSP can be found in the following IFSP Page by Page Guidance
+Guidance about how to fill out the various sections of the IFSP can be found in the following IFSP Page by Page Guidance

 IFSP PAGE BY PAGE GUIDANCE DOCUMENT